matthew-scherf/Empirical-Non-Duality/README.md

 This work demonstrates that non-dual structure admits rigorous logical treatment using terminology familiar to physicists, cognitive scientists, and empirically-minded philosophers.
 The formal system captures a unique ontic substrate presenting as phenomenal multiplicity, proving theorems about causality, spacetime representation, emptiness, and emergent properties.
 All proofs verified October 2025 using Isabelle/HOL 2025 with zero failed goals.

-This project completes a quartet of non-dual formalizations spanning eastern traditions (Hindu, Daoist, Buddhist).
+This project completes a quartet of non-dual formalizations spanning eastern traditions (Advaita, Daoism, Dzogchen).
 The convergence under machine verification suggests non-dual awareness reflects fundamental features of reality.

 ---
 Other work: